 - Contact the Advancement team to discuss your gift to the McGeorge Fund.

 Scholarships and Endowments

-Establish your legacy as a leader in the Pacific McGeorge community by supporting current scholarships, or by endowing a scholarship or program.
+Establish your legacy as a leader in the McGeorge community by supporting current scholarships, or by endowing a scholarship or program.
 Scholarships can be based on a current gift now or a planned gift in the future.
 Endowments begin at $25,000.
 To sponsor a student for a full year through a scholarship requires an endowment of $850,000.

 Great students inspire faculty and challenge their fellow students.
 They add to the vibrancy of our classrooms, clinics and campus community.
 An accessible education is important.
 Scholarship support opens the door to deserving students and eases their debt burden following graduation.
-To ensure Pacific McGeorge's distinction as a leader in legal education, we seek annual and endowed scholarships to attract the finest students.
+To ensure McGeorge's distinction as a leader in legal education, we seek annual and endowed scholarships to attract the finest students.
 Too often we lose talented students to well-endowed peer institutions able to offer full support.
-We want all of those exceptional students who can benefit from a Pacific McGeorge education to have the opportunity to do so.
+We want all of those exceptional students who can benefit from a McGeorge education to have the opportunity to do so.

 - Learn more about available scholarships.

 - Contact the Advancement team to find out more about scholarship support.

 Endowments provide the foundation of McGeorge's reputation for excellence.
 Through the creation of scholarship and program endowments, donors can connect their name with a specific purpose or area of study.
 Many named endowments create opportunities for financially disadvantaged, but very talented students.
 Others focus on a particular area of law and allow McGeorge students and faculty to explore the leading edge of our evolving legal system.
 Endowments recognize donors for their generosity and leadership, while enhancing the reputation of McGeorge among the top U.S. law schools.

 - Contact the Advancement team to find out more about establishing a named scholarship endowment.

 Campus Naming Opportunities